gatech-genemark/GeneMark-ETP/README.md

-# GeneMark-ETP
-GeneMark-ETP: gene finding in eukaryotic genomes supported by transcriptome sequencing and protein homology
+# Gene finding in eukaryotic genomes by GeneMark-ETP